uhnify/uhnify.github.io/index.md

 UHnify introduces features that make the university experience more connected and vibrant:
 - **Club Discovery and Management**: Users can browse existing clubs to find that suits their interests.
 They can also create their own clubs.
-- **Event Info**: Users can view info about upcoming events associatd with clubs they are a member of.
+- **Event Info**: Users can view info about upcoming events associated with clubs they are a member of.
 - **My Clubs**: Users can browse the clubs they have membership with and leave clubs they are no longer interested in.

 ## User Guide